irisida/ecommerceStore/README.md

 ## The technology stack

 The technology stack used is Javascript.
 React & JSX.
-There is no real backend to the project.
-The small item sample was rivial enough to be able to create a simple ref object and consume it within the app without much in the way of performace considerations.
+The small item sample dataset was trivial enough to be able to create a simple ref object and consume it within the app without much in the way of performace considerations.
+That means at this stage there is no real ackend to the demo site.

 The application demos the following features: